We use cookies on this site to enhance your user experience. Do You agree?

 • The extension of articles should not be less than 0.5 publishing sheets (20,000 characters including spaces) or more than 1 publishing sheet (40,000 characters including spaces).
 The extension of posted reviews and reports should be of up to 8,000 characters.

-• Quotations up to three lines of text are enclosed in quotation marks (without italics), longer quotes are distinguished by indentation (applies to the entire quote), using a font of 10 points; omitted fragments should be marked with three dots in angle brackets; The author’s comments are provided in the form of footnotes (10-point font), entered automatically.
+• Quotations up to three lines of text are enclosed in quotation marks (without italics), longer quotes are distinguished by indentation (applies to the entire quote), using a font of 10 points; omitted fragments should be marked with three dots in parentheses (…) in texts in Polish and with angle brackets <…> in texts in Belarusian.

 • In the text, it is allowed to use highlighting, i.e. italics and bold.
 The titles of the quoted works and articles (in the main text and in footnotes), foreign expressions, and words and expressions that are examples should be written in italics.
 We reserve bold for titles, terms, and fragments of texts that require distinction.